Washington County Sheriff’s Office

 The custodial death of 19-year-old Madeleine Gene Richardson in July 2013 was reported as a likely drug overdose.
 The inmate admitted to jailers upon her arrival at Washington County Jail that she had swallowed a large quantity of meth.

-Thirty-three-year-old Charla Glene Mikeska was arrested and jailed at Washington County Jail in 2017, and she was quickly taken to a nearby hospital for abdominal pain.
 She was returned to the jail and then later taken to a hospital again and released from custody.
-It is common for jails to release prisoners in order to save on the cost of health care and seemingly to be in a position to claim that it was not a custodial death.
-The woman died 11 days after being booked into the jail.
+It is common for jails to release prisoners to save on the cost of health care and seemingly to be in a position to claim that it was not a custodial death.
+The woman died 11 days after being booked into jail.

 En route to Washington County Jail in July 2016, 48-year-old Alvin Lamar Ray of Brenham complained that he was feeling ill.
-Washington County EMS was contacted, and they said the suspect was experiencing a heart attack.
+EMS was contacted, and they said the suspect was experiencing a heart attack.
 The suspect had run from the police before his arrest.
 Ray was transported to a nearby hospital and died in the emergency room.

 Washington County and the Sheriff’s Department Sued Over Inmate Suicide at the Jail

 washington-county-sheriffA federal lawsuit was filed on Feb.
 12 in Austin on behalf of the family of a man who died at the Washington County Jail in 2019.
 The lawsuit claims the defendants violated 31-year-old Cameron Pritchett’s constitutional rights to reasonable medical and mental health care, to be protected, and not to be punished as a pre-trial detainee.
-Pritchett had the classic signs of a person who commits suicide in jail and the jail allowed Pritchett and other prisoners to block viewing of their cells with blankets, said the lawyer representing Pritchett’s family.
-He had been in the jail before and the jail had significant information regarding his serious mental health issues

 Deputy Billy Ruemke mishandled a gun, causing it to discharge at the Sheriff’s Office